The University of Edinburgh – College of Medicine and Veterinary Medicine

 High-quality teaching

-The University of Edinburgh has a growing portfolio of established and highly regarded online distance learning postgraduate programmes, with thousands of students currently taking advantage of this mode of education.
-Expert clinicians and educationalists who hold postgraduate qualifications in teaching and learning as well as recognition as Fellows or Senior Fellows of the Higher Education Academy (HEA) will teach and support your learning.
-Many of our core teaching staff have been recognised in national teaching awards and have received recognition from our students in the annual Edinburgh University Students Association (EUSA) teaching awards (with nominations for Best Support Staff, Best Tutor and Best Course).
+Many of our core teaching staff have been recognised in national teaching awards and have received recognition by our students in the annual Edinburgh University Students Association (EUSA) teaching awards (with nominations for Best Support Staff, Best Tutor and Best Course).

 Our programmes are affiliated with the University's Global Health Academy.

-We aim to equip graduates with:
+Our aim is to equip graduates with:

-- Comprehensive knowledge of the concepts, principles and practices which underpin quality pain management
+- comprehensive knowledge of the concepts, principles and practices which underpin quality pain management.

-- An ability to critically appraise the empirical evidence for the effectiveness of pain management strategies in a range of health settings
+- an ability to critically appraise the empirical evidence for the effectiveness of pain management strategies in a range of health settings.

 You can be assured that your professional and career development will be enhanced in the following areas: